Manfred, King of Sicily: Kingship

 On 10 August 1258, taking advantage of Conradin's rumoured death, Manfred was crowned King of Sicily at Palermo.
 The falsehood of this report was soon manifest; but the new king, supported by the popular voice, declined to abdicate and pointed out to Conradin's envoys the necessity for a strong native ruler.
 The pope, to whom the Saracen alliance was a serious offence, declared Manfred's coronation void.
 Undeterred by the excommunication Manfred sought to obtain power in central and northern Italy, where the Ghibelline leader Ezzelino III da Romano had disappeared.
 He named vicars in Tuscany, Spoleto, Marche, Romagna and Lombardy.
-After Montaperti he was recognized as protector of Tuscany by the citizens of Florence, who did homage to his representative, and he was chosen "Senator of the Romans" by a faction in the city.
+This period was perhaps the high-point of Ghibelline power in Italy in the 13th century after the death of Frederick II.
+After Montaperti, Manfred was recognized as protector of Tuscany by the citizens of Florence, who did homage to his representative, and he was chosen "Senator of the Romans" by a faction in the city.
 His power was also augmented by the marriage of his daughter Constance in 1262 to Peter III of Aragon.
+Having expanded his hegemony across into Italy and even into western and southern Greece, Manfred looked poised to reach for his illustrious father’s immense power and status.
+The sophisticated state machinery left by Frederick II in the kingdom of Sicily was well-oiled and still functioned effectively, and even in the rest of Italy, the formative structure for a unified Italo-Sicilian regime fashioned by Frederick in his last decade appeared primed to proceed again at pace under Manfred.
+It seemed like Manfred could, like his father, use the kingdom of Sicily as an almost impregnable base from which to cement Staufen power throughout all of Italy once more and grasp for the imperial crown.
+A revived Staufen Mediterranean empire looked in prospect.